 What is the Startup Security Utility on Mac?

-On a Mac with an Apple T2 chip, the Startup Security Utility provides firmware password protection, Secure Boot and External Boot security features that give you control over how your Mac starts up.
-On Mac computers without an Apple T2 chip, the utility provides firmware password protection for computers that support use of a firmware password.
+On a Mac with an Apple T2 Security Chip, the Startup Security Utility provides firmware password protection, Secure Boot and External Boot security features that give you control over how your Mac starts up.
+On Mac computers without a T2 chip, the utility provides firmware password protection for computers that support use of a firmware password.

 The Startup Security Utility provides these features:

 Firmware password protection: Use a firmware password to prevent anyone who doesn’t have the password from starting up your Mac from a disk other than your designated startup disk.
-To learn more, see the Apple Support article How to set a firmware password on your Mac.
+To learn more, see the Apple Support article Set a firmware password on your Mac.

-External Boot (Mac models with an Apple T2 chip only): Use this feature to control whether your Mac can start up from an external hard drive, thumb drive or other external media.
-For more information about selecting a level of External Boot security, see the Apple Support article About Startup Security Utility.
+External Boot (Mac models with a T2 chip only): Use this feature to control whether your Mac can start up from an external hard drive, thumb drive or other external media.